Going Off a Psychiatric Medication? It Might Not Be Easyby Marcia Purse Patient Expert

 Even if your doctor gives you instructions for tapering off slowly, you may experience side effects from the withdrawal, or there may be some practical barriers to tapering as slowly as you need to.
 Let me give you a couple of examples from my own experience.

-I’m currently in the process of discontinuing Seroquel.
-Now, my dose was quite small to start with - just 50mg a night - so you’d think it wouldn’t be that difficult … but it has been.
-(This makes me wonder if it might actually be easier to taper down slowly from a high dose - so if any of you have done it, I’d love to hear your story in a comment).
+I'm currently in the process of discontinuing Seroquel.
+Now, my dose was quite small to start with - just 50 mg a night - so you'd think it wouldn't be that difficult ... but it has been.
+(This makes me wonder if it might actually be easier to taper down slowly from a high dose).

 This was a disaster I was preparing to take part in a clinical study on the use of Seroquel for bipolar depression, so I had to go off all my meds.
 The others weren't much of a problem, but tapering off and stopping Ativan was horrible.

-I was taking 2mg of Ativan and had been doing so for a long time.
-We first went from 2mg to 1, and I woke the next day with a pounding headache so bad I was late to work.
+I was taking 2 mg of Ativan and had been doing so for a long time.
+We first went from 2 mg to 1 mg, and I woke the next day with a pounding headache, so bad I was late to work.
 I was taking a high dose of naproxen (found in Aleve) for another condition, and it did nothing for the headache.
 I began grinding my teeth so much that I had to wear my mouth guard (which I had because of night grinding) during the day, too.
 Muscle cramps and body aches.
 Intense anger at times.
 Not only that, but one known withdrawal effect of Ativan is increased sensitivity to pain - so the pain I was having felt worse.

-So next the doctor had me decrease to 1/2 mg instead of stopping.
+The doctor had me decrease to .5 mg instead of stopping.
 And it got even worse!
-Couldn’t make decisions.
+Couldn't make decisions.
 Headache almost all the time.
 Constant tiredness and very long naps.
 Vivid and unpleasant dreams.

-And finally, when I dropped Ativan completely, the symptoms got worse again.
-Basically, I felt bloody awful for a solid 6 weeks, and it might have been longer if, when I started the study, I’d gotten a placebo.
-What’s funny, in hindsight, is that until I just looked it up, I remembered this experience as having been miserable for three months.
-I guess it felt like three months!
+Finally, when I dropped Ativan completely, the symptoms got worse again.
+I felt bloody awful for a solid six weeks.
+It might have been longer if, when I started the study, I'd gotten a placebo.

 The Bottom Line